Catherine22/Frontend-Development/README.md

 #### Get started

-1. You will need an running EC2 instance, and ssh into it.
+1. You need an running EC2 instance, and ssh into it.

 ```shell
 $chmod 0400 test.pem